Meister Eder und sein Pumuckl

 Meister Eder und sein Pumuckl (English: Master Eder and his Pumuckl) is a German children's series created by Ellis Kaut.
 Originally a radio play series of the Bavarian Radio in 1961, the stories were later adapted into books, a successful TV series of the same name, three films and a musical.

-Pumuckl is a red-haired Kobold and descendant of the Klabautermänner.
+Pumuckl is a red-haired Kobold descendant of the Klabautermänner.
 He is invisible to people around him except for the master carpenter Eder with whom Pumuckl lives.
-Pumuckl is one of the most popular characters in children's entertainment in Germany and several generations have now grown up with the cheeky but funny little Kobold.
+Pumuckl is one of the most popular characters in children's entertainment in Germany.
+Several generations have now grown up with the cheeky and funny little Kobold.